dhis2/training-docs/content/design_for_data_use/lg_users.md

 We can already see an immediate difference here in the apps they can access.

-You can open a visualization from the dashboard to show they have this acces
+You can open a visualization from the dashboard to show they have this access

 ![open-in-viz](images/users/open-in-viz.png)

 The user we are logged in with has two roles, and these roles give them distinct permissions.
 By creating roles this way, rather than creating a role for a user type, more flexibility is granted.
 For example, we could have a number of users that just have access to data analysis, but can not enter any data for.
 Same for data entry; or we can combine existing roles like we have done here.

-#### STOP - Perform Exercise 3